9LivesLabs/audit/README.md

 ## Meet the Team:

-Our teams have saved millions in TVL for different protocol over last year.
+Our team has saved millions in TVL for protocols over the last year.

 - ## [Nirlin](https:twitter.com/0xnirlin)
   - Experienced smart contract security auditor with over 70 high and medium severity reports.
 Have done multiple private engagements with large protocols and working with the Sherlock team.
 Also a top performer across multiple contests on Code4rena and Sherlock.